Outbound Exchange: Step-by-Step Process

 - Electronic copy of your completed Course Planning Worksheet.

-- Electronic copy of your passport.
+- Electronic copy of your passport, if applicable.

 - Up-to-date resume.